ViBlog/autovalues/autovalue-intro.md

 Written for the blog [dubedout.eu](http://dubedout.eu), let me know if you want to use this material.

 # AutoValue
 [AutoValue][AutoValueLibrary] is a Java library created by Google and released as version 1.0 on January 2015.
-His goal is to generate immutable value classes for Java 1.6 (for us, poor Android developers blocked on Java 6) and to avoid to write all the boiler plate code.
+His goal is to generate immutable value classes, backwards compatible with Java 1.6, and to avoid to write all the boiler plate code.
 But what is a value object class?

 ## Java Value Objects